leezaj/elbbarcs/README.md

 Elbbarcs also uses [Glaze](https://github.com/stephenberry/glaze) for serialization, but this will automatically be fetched with CMake.

-1. Clone the repository.
+1. Clone the repository with `git clone https://github.com/leezaj/elbbarcs.git`
-2. Create a `build` folder and change directories to it (i.e. `mkdir -p build && cd build`).
+2. In the newly made `elbbarcs` folder, create a `build` folder and change directories to it
 3. Run `cmake -DCMAKE_BUILD_TYPE=Release .. && make -j4`.
 This will also pull Glaze due to CMake's *FetchContent* feature.
 4. The binary will be installed in the `bin` folder in the root directory.
 Run `../bin/elbbarcs` from inside `build` to